-If you found this article by googling “is it ok to pay for my own engagement ring” then chances are you’re probably feeling some sort of guilt around breaking some sort of proposal rule, and may be worried about hurting your partner’s feelings or taking some sort of power away from their expected role in this process.
+If you found this article by googling “is it ok to pay for my own engagement ring” then chances are you’re probably feeling some sort of guilt about breaking an unspoken proposal rule.
+You may be worried about hurting your partner’s feelings or even taking power away from their expected role in this process.

-Yes, weddings and engagements are steeped in this tradition and come with all these expectations and duties assigned to specific genders in a heterosexual coupling (though these expectations can still put pressure on same-sex couples too).
-These expectations are often constrictive, especially to women, whose voices are often left out of the decision process completely.
+Yes, weddings and engagements are steeped in this tradition.
+Meaning that they come with weighty expectations and duties assigned to each gender in a heterosexual coupling (though these expectations can still put pressure on same-sex couples too).
+These “rules” are often constrictive, especially to women, whose voices tend to be left out of the decision process completely.

 But women ARE starting to pay for their own engagement rings.
 And they ARE taking a more equal role in their partnerships.
 It’s not fantastical, it’s not scandalous, and it’s actually completely logical.
 According to De Beer’s annual Diamond Insight Report.
 “The proportion of engagement rings financed solely by brides rose to 14% in 2017 from 11% in 2015 and 7% in 2013…During the four years ending 2017, grooms’ average outlay on engagement rings dropped 13%, while brides’ spending rose 19%.”

 Why is this shift happening?
-The following are 4 reasons we’ve seen women in our studio contribute to or pay entirely for their own ring, and why it’s ok for you to do so too.
+The following are 4 reasons we’ve seen from real women in our own studio who contribute to, or pay entirely, for their own ring and why it’s ok for you to do it too.

 Engagement Rings Are Sexist

-The traditional connotation of an engagement ring was a symbol of ownership.
-Wearing one meant that you belonged to your husband, a sparkly equivalent of a giant sold sign on a house – you were off the market.
-Nowadays, engagement rings have a much deeper personal meaning shared between partners that is much more loving and powerful.
-But, for the women who still don’t like this connotation of ownership, contributing to the cost of your engagement ring or buying it yourself takes that meaning away completely.
+Yeah, we said it.
+It’s no secret that the traditional connotation of an engagement ring was a symbol of ownership.
+Wearing one meant that you belonged to your husband, a sparkly equivalent of a giant “SOLD” sign on a house – you were off the market.
+Nowadays, engagement rings have a deeper personal meaning shared between partners that is much more loving and powerful.
+But, for the women who still don’t like this history of ownership, contributing to the cost of your engagement ring or buying it yourself can give it new life.
+You own this ring.
 It’s the ultimate symbol of empowerment.

 You Want Your Dream Ring

 Would you ask your partner to pick out your wedding dress?
 NO!
 Where would they even start?
 How would they know what you like?
 How would they decide what size to get?
+It’s a completely unfair and they would be destined to fail.
 So why do we put such a high expectation on men to magically know what your perfect ring looks like?
 How can you expect them to budget the exact number for that perfect mystery ring?
-It’s really not fair and not realistic when you think about it.
+It’s really not realistic when you think about it.
 When you know what you like, it’s 100% ok to pay for what you like, or add some money on top of your partner’s budget to get the ring you want.
 You are the one who has to wear this piece everyday for the rest of your life, don’t you want to make sure you actually like the ring?
-And honestly your partner will probably be so relieved to have some guidance and help.
+And honestly your partner will probably be so relieved to have some guidance and help in a sea of options.
 They love you and all they want is for you to be happy.